dortania/OpenCore-Install-Guide/AMD/AMD-config.md

    * Fixes High resolutions displays that display OpenCore in 1024x768, recommened for user with 1080P+ displays
 * **ClearScreenOnModeSwitch**: NO
    * Needed for when half of the previously drawn image remains, will force black screen before switching to TextMode.
 Do note that ConsoleControl set to True may be needed
+* **UnblockFsConnect**: NO
+   * Some firmwares block partition handles by opening them in By Driver mode, which results in File System protocols being unable to install.
+Mainly relevant for HP systems when no drives are listed

 # Cleaning up